• Skip to primary navigation

 Instructions

-• In a medium bowl or jar, beat together the egg yolks, sweetened condensed milk, and vanilla using a hand mixer until thickened and airy, around 5 minutes.
+• In a medium bowl or jar, beat together the egg yolks, sweetened condensed milk, and vanilla using a hand mixer until thickened and airy with a very pale yellow color, around 5 minutes.
 Drizzling the mixture should produce ribbons that hold their shape briefly.

-• Evenly sprinkle 2 tablespoons (10 grams) of coffee in the filter, top with the press to gently compact, and place over a mug or serving cup.
+• Evenly sprinkle the coffee in the filter of a Phin, top with the press to gently compact, and place over a heat safe coffee glass.

 • Pour in 1 tablespoon (15 milliliters) of the boiling water.
 Cover the phin and allow to rest for 1 minute.

-• Add more water to fill the phin 3/4 full.
-Cover and allow the water to drip through.
+• Add the remaining water, cover, and allow the water to drip through.

-• Slowly top each hot cup of coffee with the beaten egg yolk sweetened condensed milk mixture over the back of a spoon.
+• Slowly pour the beaten egg yolk and sweetened condensed milk mixture over the back of a spoon just over the hot cup of coffee to create a defined layer.

 • Serve immediately with a sprinkling of cocoa powder or cinnamon if desired.